The MSc Programme and the PhD

 practical problems.
 In former times Pure Mathematics was considered more of an ‘Arts

-practical.
-In some quarters a ‘practical application’ was even considered as a ‘tainting or
+not practical.
+In some quarters a ‘practical application’ was even considered as a

-is possible and what is not possible.
-Part of Shannon’s genius was to prove in 1948 that
+what is possible and what is not possible.
+Part of Shannon’s genius was to prove in 1948

-efficient codes existed long before such codes were discovered.
-It is in fact only in the last
+that efficient codes existed long before such codes were discovered.
+It is in fact only in

-and secure systems for information transmission and storage.
-Applications include mobile
+reliable, and secure systems for information transmission and storage.
+Applications

-telephony, high density computer and optical disks, digital audio, DVD, financial and internet
+include mobile telephony, high density computer and optical disks, digital audio, DVD,

-services, video-conferencing, digital television, miniaturization in electronic devices, ATM
+financial and internet services, video-conferencing, digital television, miniaturization in

 MSc in Information Theory, Coding and Cryptography (ITCC).